tokyovigilante/EyeTVEPGParser/README.md

 This is entirely legal and does not violate copyright, as the EPG data is provided in the DVB-T stream to your decoder for your personal use.

 It runs automatically every hour and when the channel is changed.
-It should not interfere with live TV or recordings (apart from the issues below, which are being worked on), and is completely passive.
+It should not interfere with live TV or recordings (apart from the issues below, which are being worked on), is completely passive and does not require internet access.

 ## Usage